You’ve probably gone hiking once or twice. If you love being outdoors, it might even be your favorite way to spend time.

 Figure out how you will get help if you have no cellphone service, whether you should call 911 or the park service (if you’re in a park), and decide who will seek help should communication be an issue.

 Hit the trails in the early hours of the morning.
 Doing so will ensure that you have plenty of time to enjoy your hike without time restraints.

 Also, getting an early start can help ensure that your trip finished before dark, which is a safety precaution.

-During summer, hiking early also means that more of your hike will be done before the sweltering summer heat sets in full force.
+During summer, hiking early also means that more of your hike will be done before the summer heat sets in full force.